 Scylla Secondary Indexes¶

-Secondary Indexes are available as a production ready feature on Scylla 3.0.
-Prior to this version, Secondary Indexes were made available as experimental features from Scylla 2.1.
+Secondary Indexes is available as a production ready feature in Scylla Open Source 3.0. and Scylla Enterprise 2019.1.
+In prior versions of Scylla Open Source, Secondary Indexes was available as an experimental feature.

 The data model in Scylla partitions data between cluster nodes using a partition key, which is defined in the database schema.
 This is an efficient way to look up rows because you can find the node hosting the row by hashing the partition key.